 Howard Abbey, an Autonomous Car Specialist at SBD Automotive, shared this driver-centric idea during the May edition of AutoSensONLINE.
 The statement was in response to the big question (and title of his webinar), “How Can Consumers Understand the Difference Between Assisted and Autonomous Driving?”
 Abbey and SBD Automotive turned their research towards the person in the driver’s seat and keyed in on what confuses and frustrates consumers about ADAS systems.
 From this research, a list of five ways to increase customer understanding and adoption of ADAS technology quickly emerged.

 We will cover these five key takeaways from Abbey’s presentation below.
-The full version from AutoSensONLINE is available to stream on-demand.

 Join the ADAS Insiders